CDSoft/rrpi/README.md

 ### Fail2ban

-[Fail2ban](https://fail2ban.org) is used to ban IP that try to hack the Raspberry Pi.
+[Fail2ban](https://fail2ban.org) is used to ban IPs that try to hack the Raspberry Pi.
 Its configuration is hard-coded in `rrpi`.
 Banned IPs are reported to [AbuseIPDB](https://www.abuseipdb.com/).
 AbuseIPDB keys shall be defined in `~/.myconf`.